mallu-amigo/Arduino-Based-Distance-Measuring-System-Integrated-with-Temperature-and-Humidity-Monitoring/README.md

 # Arduino Based Distance Measuring System Integrated with Temperature and Humidity Monitoring

 This project involves an Arduino-based system that measures distance and monitors temperature and humidity.
 The system uses an ultrasonic sensor for distance measurement, a DHT22 sensor for temperature and humidity monitoring, and displays the results on an LCD screen.
 It also features LED indicators and an active buzzer for feedback.
-This project involves an Arduino-based system that measures distance and monitors temperature and humidity.
-The system uses an ultrasonic sensor for distance measurement, a DHT22 sensor for temperature and humidity monitoring, and displays the results on an LCD screen.
-It also features LED indicators and an active buzzer for feedback.

 ## Features
 - **Distance Measurement**: Uses an ultrasonic sensor (HC-SR04) to measure the distance.